 Digital consent business case template

 This page outlines the case for implementing a digital consent application across a healthcare organisation.
-It details the current strategic context, and an option analysis outlining the ontroduction of a specialist digital consent to treatment application as the preferred option.
+It details the current strategic context, and an option analysis outlining the introduction of a specialist digital consent to treatment application as the preferred option.
 The benefits case, financial analysis, and equality impact of the preferred option are outlined.

 The template is not intended to be a business case for the introduction of Concentric specifically, but rather for a specialised digital consent provider more broadly.
 For simplicity, the template makes some assumptions that are not applicable for every organisation, and focuses on the UK context.